dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 #### One-click installation script

-We also provide a script for one-click installation and quick experience, eliminating the tedious configuration of the environment and components.
-You can visit [GitHub](https://github.com/addozhang/flomesh-dapr-demo) to get the script content.
+For this demo, we provide a quick, one-click installation script to avoid the tedious configuration of the environment and components.
+[Get the script content from GitHub](https://github.com/addozhang/flomesh-dapr-demo).

 Before using this script, make sure that `Docker` and `kubectl` are already installed on the system.
 The script will check during runtime and install tools such as `k3d`, `helm`, `jq`, `pv`, etc.